jointcloud/jcc2019/docs/cfp.md

 cloud computing.
 Topics of interest for technical papers include, but are not limited to:

-* Resource Management of Internet-based virtual computing environment (iVCE)
+* Resource management and scheduling in joint cloud computing
-* Elastic scheduling and allocation of cloud-crossing resources
+* Architecture, infrastructure, economics for joint cloud computing
-* Cloud-crossing virtualization, management, sharing, interaction and collaboration
+* Cloud-crossing virtualization, interaction and collaboration
 * Reliability, availability, consistency, trust and security of joint cloud computing
-* Inter-cloud big data processing, collaboration and management
+* Big data processing algorithms and platforms
-* Blockchain technologies and applications based on or for inter-cloud
+* Blockchain technologies and applications for joint cloud platforms and applications
-* Low-latency and high-throughput joint cloud communication and networking
+* Low cost communication and networking for joint cloud computing
-* Monitoring and fault diagnosis of joint cloud computing
+* System monitoring, fault diagnosis and fault tolerance in joint cloud computing
-* Applications of joint cloud computing
+* Machine learning based system optimisation to improve the efficiency of joint cloud computing
-* Joint cloud computing architecture and economics

 ## Important Dates

-* <font color="red">December 8, 2018 </font>: Deadline for paper submission
+* <font color="red">  DD, MM, 2018 </font>: Deadline for paper submission
-* January 15, 2018 : Notification of acceptance
+* DD, MM, 2019 : Notification of acceptance
-* February 1, 2018 : Camera-ready of all accepted papers due
+* DD, MM, 2019 : Camera-ready of all accepted papers due

 ## Paper Submission Guidelines